-Andrew Tate and brother depart Romania for the US after travel ban lifted
+Andrew Tate and brother arrive in US after Romania travel ban lifted

 “While some assets remain under precautionary seizure, this ruling marks a significant step toward justice,” she said.

-The Tates’ departure comes after Romania’s Foreign Minister Emil Hurezeanu said that the Tates were mentioned during his brief hallway meeting with US President Donald Trump’s special envoy Richard Grenell at the Munich Security Conference earlier this month.
+The Tates’ arrival in the US comes after Romania’s Foreign Minister Emil Hurezeanu said that the brothers were mentioned during his brief hallway meeting with US President Donald Trump’s special envoy Richard Grenell at the Munich Security Conference earlier this month.

-He denied he had faced pressure to lift restrictions on the Tates, after the Financial Times newspaper cited sources claiming that members of the Trump administration had pressed Bucharest to lift travel restrictions on the Tates.
+He denied he had faced pressure to lift the travel ban on the Tates, after the Financial Times newspaper cited sources claiming that members of the Trump administration had pressed Bucharest to remove the restrictions.

 Cristi Danilet, a former judge in Romania’s northern city of Cluj, said that any bilateral agreement on lifting the “preventative measure” would be unprecedented.